"We have to celebrate the differences instead of using 'difference' to discriminate against each other."

 Dr. Bola and Philips | Appleton, WI

-Dr. Bola: "My husband, Phillips, got a job in the Paper Valley and we moved here 20 years ago.
+Dr. Bola: "My husband, Philips, got a job in the Paper Valley and we moved here 20 years ago.
 I’m a professor of multicultural education now, but at that time I was just finishing up my PhD from Penn State.
 Appleton appealed to me because I am a small-town person.
-I'm very family-oriented; I liked the sense of community."
+I'm very family-oriented; I liked the sense of community.

 As I open up books, as I open up newspapers, as I open up textbooks, as I turn on the news, I see the omission or the misrepresentation of people of African descent and I think to myself: